checkymander/checkymander.github.io/_posts/2022-03-01-decrypt-viscosity-passwords.md

 ## Recovering saved Viscosity credentials

 During a red team op, retrieving plain text credentials is an integral part of ensuring operational success.
 Plaintext credentials allow you more flexibility in the kinds of attacks you're able to do, and depending on what credentials are stored, can give you additional access to an environment.

-Keylogging is one of the most reliable ways, however it can take a while, and you potentially miss the user typing their password in, or they might not even have to type it, and rely on it being remembered or a password manager.
+Keylogging is a very reliable way to recover credentials, however it can take a while, and the user may not even type their password in, they may rely on it being remembered by their browser or a password manager.
 Because of this, I'm always looking for new places that store credentials, and how they can be abused.
 One day while doing some maintenance our infrastructure, it occurred to me that Viscosity allows users to save credentials so that they don't have to be entered every time they connect.
 It piqued my interest, and I decided I wanted to learn a little bit about how those credentials are stored, and whether they can be recovered or not.

 Note: I think it's important to show the process of how I figured it out, but if you're only interested in the technical details skip to the section labeled "Diving Deeper"